alan-j-hu/camyll/web/site/docs/pages.md

 ```

 This frontmatter describes a page that will be transformed according to the
-layout "post.jingoo", belongs to category "Programming", and has tags "OCaml"
+template "post.jingoo", belongs to category "Programming", and has tags "OCaml"
 and "Functional programming".
 In addition, the page has a title of "Introduction
 to OCaml" and an associated date of January 5th, 2021.